U.S. Shuts Down Sites in Major Piracy Crackdown

 The US tech giant partnered with three digital music providers who together have the rights to hundreds of thousands of Indian tracks, from Bollywood hits to Indian classical tunes.
 Google first made the service available on October 15, 2010, and has since integrated it into its main search bar.

 When Internet users in India type a song into Google’s search bar, the top links in response are now from Google’s partners, including India’s largest music label, Saregama India Ltd., New York-based media company Saavn, and Web portal In.com.
 Clicking on a link will launch a pop-up music player where the requested content is streamed for free.

-French authorities have advanced to the second stage of enforcement of the controversial HADOPI law, under which Internet users suspected of illegal file-sharing could end up having their Internet connection suspended.
+French authorities have advanced to the second stage of enforcement of the controversial HADOPI law, under which Internet users suspected of illegal file-sharing could end up having their Internet connection temporarily shut down.